AltheaBarbato/lab4-Production-Readiness/docs/production-readiness-review.md

 Everything is automated with Ansible. deploy.sh is idempotent and verify.sh catches regressions.
 Someone else could pick this up and run it without needing to read through a bunch of manual steps.

----

 ## What would need to change for real production

 No domain name.
-Self-signed certs trigger browser security warnings for anyone who visits.
+Self signed certs trigger browser security warnings for anyone who visits.
 Real production needs a domain and Let's Encrypt.
 Without that, HTTPS is encrypted but not trusted by browsers.

-No off-server backups.
+No off server backups.
 Everything is on the same disk.
 If the server dies, the backups die with it.
 A real setup needs backups going somewhere else, at minimum an S3 bucket.

 Prometheus has no auth.
 The /metrics endpoint is open to anyone who knows the IP and port.
 Grafana at least requires login.
 Prometheus would need a reverse proxy with basic auth or IP allowlisting before this was safe for real traffic.

 Single server.
 If nginx crashes or the instance goes down, everything is down.
 Real production would want at least a load balancer and a second server.
 Oracle Cloud free tier actually gives two instances so it's doable.

 No log aggregation.
 Logs are on the server.
 If the server dies, recent logs are gone.
 Remote syslog or something like Loki would fix this.

----

 ## Production readiness score